AlexsLemonade/OpenScPCA-analysis/docs/getting-started/explore-analysis.md

 - To run existing modules, please reference the `README.md` found in the root directory for that module.
 - The `README.md` will contain a description of the module, instructions to run the module, the list of input and output files, and any additional software or computing resources you may need.
+See [analysis module](../analysis-modules/index.md) to learn more about how analyses are structured.
 ## Accessing data for modules

 The specific requirements for input data will be listed in the `README.md` for each module.